Update cookies preferences

 Phase 3: Core Upgrade Execution on Staging

-With the environment fortified and the codebase remediated, this phase focuses on the technical execution of the upgrade on the staging server.
-This is a precise, command-driven process that must be followed in the correct sequence to ensure a successful outcome.
+With the environment and codebase prepared, this phase focuses on the technical execution of the upgrade on the staging server.
+This is a precise, command-driven process that must be followed in sequence.

 3.1.
 The Composer-Driven Upgrade Workflow

-The recommended and most reliable method for upgrading Magento is through Composer, which manages all package dependencies.
-The following steps outline the core workflow.
+The most reliable method for upgrading is through Composer.
+The core workflow is as follows:

 php bin/magento maintenance:enable